dvzgeo/php_ogr/README.md

 Additionally, the PHPUnit tests show some examples of how the exposed functions may be used.

 Finally, under `examples` there are some examples from the original OGR/PHP, which may or may not work but are retained for information.

+## Memory management

+Most of the memory management is performed automatically using the PHP reference counting and GC.
+In almost all cases any memory allocated by OGR and no longer referenced will be automatically freed when a variable is reassigned, unset or goes out of scope (or at the next subsequent garbage collection).